-In March 2016, we issued floating rate senior notes with a principal balance of \$18 million.
-As the proceeds for these notes were not received until April 2016, we recognized a receivable in other current assets in our consolidated balance sheet as of March 31, 2016.
+In March 2016, we issued floating rate senior notes with a principal balance of \$118 million and in June 2016, we issued an additional \$74 million of floating rate senior notes.
 These notes bear interest at three-month LIBOR less 30 basis points and mature in 2066.
-These notes are callable at various times after 30 years at a stated percentage of par value, and putable by the note holders at various times after we are the stated percentage of par value.
+These notes are callable at various times after 30 years at a stated percentage of par value, and putable by the note holders at various times after one year at a stated percentage of par value.